-In the PacketCable Multimedia architecture the fundamental role of the Application Manager is to maintain an application's session-level state and to enforce any Service Control Domain (SCD) policies against client-driven session requests.
+In the PacketCable Multimedia architecture the fundamental role of the Application Manager is to maintain an application's session-level state and to enforce any SCD policies against client-driven session requests either directly from the client or via the Application Server.
 If the client's session requests pass the Application Manager's SCD policy checks, the Application Manager converts the session request into a resource request and passes it on to the Policy Server for Resource Control Domain (RCD) policy checks.
 If the resource request fails the RCD policy check the Policy Server denies the resource request and the Application Manager consequently denies the client's session request.
 If, however, the resource request passes the Policy Server's RCD checks, the Policy Server forwards the request on to the CMTS for network-level admission control.